Accelerated Bachelor of Science in Nursing

 10-panel drug screen: Students will complete a drug screen through the online management system.
 Instructions will be provided at the time of purchase, including approved laboratory locations for completing the drug screen.

-Cardiopulmonary Resuscitation certification (CPR): Certification must be Basic Life Support (BLS) for Health Care Provider issued by the American Heart Association or the American Red Cross.
+Cardiopulmonary Resuscitation certification: Certification must be Basic Life Support for Health Care Provider issued by the American Heart Association or the American Red Cross.

-Online Training: HIPAA and infection control training will be completed through a designated online platform.
+Online training: Health Insurance Portability and Accountability Act and infection control training will be completed through a designated online platform.

 - Room scan consent form